1927 Southwark North by-election: Campaign

 Haden-Guest and his Conservative backers wished to present the by-election as a struggle between socialism and constitutional government.
 They declared that the duty of the electorate was to revolt against a Labour Party they believed was drifting increasingly leftwards.
 For this reason they were horrified by the decision of the Liberal Party to intervene in the contest and risk splitting the anti-socialist vote.
 Haden-Guest's split with Labour over China appears to have been symptomatic of wider differences of opinion with the party.
 He had already taken a different line on the issue of the 1926 General Strike.
 Opinions also diverged on foreign and Empire policy issues.
 Haden-Guest was a supporter of Imperial Preference which brought him into conflict with party policy and he had a reputation as a strong supporter of the Empire.

 Strauss indicated he would support an orthodox Liberal approach in line with a recent speech by Liberal Party Deputy Leader Sir Herbert Samuel, adhering strongly to the traditional Liberal policy of Free Trade.

 Haden-Guest wished not only to appeal to the electorate on the basis of his opposition to Labour policy and what he and the Conservatives were presenting as the struggle between constitutional government and socialism.
 He wanted to stress his local credentials and commitment to the community as a former medical officer of the London County Council with a clinic in the heart of the Borough of Southwark where he cared for large numbers of local people.

 Strauss had well-established local credentials of his own.
-He had been MP for Southwark West from 1910–1918, for Southwark North from 1918–1922 and had twice fought the seat since then.
+He had been MP for Southwark West from 1910 to 1918, for Southwark North from 1918 to 1922 and had twice fought the seat since then.
 His campaign devoted much time and effort to local issues in addition to the national and Imperial questions which were dominating the fight between Haden-Guest and Isaacs.
 Strauss picked up on voter dissatisfaction with housing policy.
 He resurrected his proposals for the building of homes for working-class tenants in Borough High Street which he had campaigned for after the end of the Great War but for which the local Labour borough council had refused to grant the necessary planning permission.
 The Liberals also tried to knock the shine off Haden-Guest's medical good works by pointing out that his clinic was not personally funded by him, as some Constitutionalist supporters were happy to imply.